USAAF Riveted RoundelAviation_RoundelUSAAF_Grey_12.5x12.5 $44

 The inspiration behind our USAAF Riveted Roundel Art Print

-The USAAF developed their roundel design when they entered WWI in 1917.
+The United States Army Air Force (USAAF) developed their roundel design when they entered WWI in 1917.
 Today the design is essentially identical, however, over the decades the proportions of the star and bars have changed slightly.
 This print design features the USAAF roundel flown by the American forces during WWII.
 I chose a worn fuselage backdrop because it evoked the notion of battle-tested aircraft.

 This design not only appeals to my love of aviation but inspires pride in the early pioneers of military flight and combat heroes.
 It's perfect for any military aviation buff or collector of vintage-inspired art.